datanav/docs/terms.rst

 Upon entering into this Agreement and the registration of the Customer in SESAM's systems, the Customer is given a right to use the Services on the terms in this Agreement.
-Once access to the Services has been granted, the Customer will receive an e-mail to its registered email address with the necessary access and login details.
+Once access to the Services has been granted, the Customer will receive an e-mail to its registered e-mail address with the necessary access and login details.

-The Services consist of various sub-services, and the right to use the Services only comprise the individual sub-services which the Customer has ordered and received access to.
+The Services consist of various sub-services, and the right to use the Services only comprise the individual sub-services which the Customer has ordered, and received access to.
 Some of the Services are payable.
-*Description of the Services* sets out the sub-services that the Customer has ordered at the time of signature of this Agreement.
-The Customer’s account overview sets out active sub- services which the Customer has ordered, including which Services are payable.
+The Customer's account overview sets out active sub-services which the Customer has ordered, including which Services are payable.

 Some sub-services may be subject to additional terms and/or restrictions.
-Such additional terms and/or restrictions are set out in *Description of the Services* and/or the terms of use for the sub-service together with the description of the sub-service in question.
+Such additional terms and/or restrictions are set out in the terms of use for the sub-service together with the description of the sub-service in question.

 1.2.
 Description of the Services
 --------------------------------